malvikasharan/Software_carpentry_EMBL/python_session-1.md

 - Print multiple strings and numbers together
   - Hint 1: use comma as separator
   - Hint 2: use plus sign (+) to connect
-    - gives error (or sum, when int1+int2) with numbers, how to solve this?
+    - This gives error (or sum, when int1+int2) with numbers, how to solve this?
 - Print a string with double quote
   - Example: “this string appears with double quotes”